aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 ## When To Use It?

 - Duplicating binary data.
-- Copying arrays, structs, or raw memory blocks.
+- Copying arrays, structs or raw memory blocks.
 - Filling packet buffers, framebuffers or file chunks.
 - Any situation where precision and speed matter more than interpretation.